ryandefea/React-Portfolio/README.md

 * 1:00 - fix compiling error by renaming project(still not sure how or why this fixed the problem)

 Friday 9/23
-10:00 - 11:00 find reference for turn a python file into a .exe file.
-I want to do this so a small personal project I made can be downloaded from my portfolio page. https://www.geeksforgeeks.org/convert-python-script-to-exe-file/ 11:00 - 1:15 rearrange header section to include about me place holder text.
+* 10:00 - 11:00 find reference for turn a python file into a .exe file.
+I want to do    this so a small personal project I made can be downloaded from my portfolio page. https://www.geeksforgeeks.org/convert-python-script-to-exe-file/
+* 11:00 - 1:15 rearrange header section to include about me place holder text.
 Its really janky right now and the formatting is off but I will come back and fix this later.
-2:00 - 2:20 research how add telegram in contact section.
+* 2:00 - 2:20 research how add telegram in contact section.
-2:20 telegram is now implemented into contact section.
+* 2:20 telegram is now implemented into contact section.
-5:00 - 5:45 research about emailjs and how to implement it into proj.
+* 5:00 - 5:45 research about emailjs and how to implement it into proj.
-6:15 emailjs is implemented but I still get an error in the terminal.
+* 6:15 emailjs is implemented but I still get an error in the terminal.

+Friday 9/30
+*